FerUy/naikeri-jdiameter/README.md

 applications, Naikeri jDiameter allows a fast development of IMS and 4G LTE EPC network nodes and interfaces, such as Home Subscriber Server (HSS), Subscriber Location Function (SLF), Mobility Management Entity (MME), Policy and Charging Rules Function (PCRF), Online Charging System (OCS), 3GPP AAA
 Server, Application Server (AS), Call Session Control Function (CSCF), Short Message Service Center (SMSC), Gateway Mobile Location Center (GMLC), Equipment
-Identity Register (EIR), etc. Featuring an extensible architecture to provide support for new applications, as well as to adapt the core functionalities of the stack to a fully customized solution.It comprises following main characteristics:
+Identity Register (EIR), etc. Featuring an extensible architecture to provide support for new applications, as well as to adapt the core functionalities of the stack to a fully customized solution.

+## Supported Applications

-* Diameter Stack supporting several Diameter interfaces/reference points/protocols like
+Diameter Stack supports several Diameter applications and/or IMS/4G LTE interfaces/reference points, namely:
-  * Diameter Base (IETF RFC 3588/6733)
+ - Diameter Base (IETF RFC 3588/6733)
-  * Credit-Control Application (CCA, IETF RFC 4006)
+ - Credit-Control Application (CCA, IETF RFC 4006)
-  * Ro/Rf (3GPP TS 32.260/32.299), between AS and OCS, online charging in IMS & LTE.
+ - Ro/Rf (3GPP TS 32.260/32.299), between AS and OCS, online charging in IMS & LTE.
-  * Rx (3GPP TS 29.212 & TS 23.203), between AF (Application Function) and the PCRF (QoS and Policy).
+ - Rx (3GPP TS 29.212 & TS 23.203), between AF (Application Function) and the PCRF (QoS and Policy).
-  * Sh Client/Server (3GPP TS 29.328/29.329), between AS and HSS, Subscription and Authentication Data – IMS.
+ - Sh Client/Server (3GPP TS 29.328/29.329), between AS and HSS, Subscription and Authentication Data – IMS.
-  * Cx/Dx (3GPP TS 29.228/29.229), between CSCF and HSS, subscription and authentication data – IMS / between CSCF and SLF.
+ - Cx/Dx (3GPP TS 29.228/29.229), between CSCF
+and HSS, subscription and authentication data – IMS / between CSCF and SLF.
-  * Gx/Gxc (3GPP TS 29.212 & TS 23.203), between PCEF/PGW and the PCRF (QoS and Policy).
+ - Gx/Gxc (3GPP TS 29.212 & TS 23.203), between PCEF/PGW and the PCRF (QoS and Policy).
-  * Gq (3GPP TS 29.209), between AF and RACS (Resource and Admission Control).
+ - Gq (3GPP TS 29.209), between AF and RACS (Resource and Admission Control).
-  * S6a/S6d (3GPP TS 29.272), between MME/SGSN and HSS for subscription and authentication data, location update, UE purge, etc.
+ - S6a/S6d (3GPP TS 29.272), between MME/SGSN and HSS for subscription and authentication data, location update, UE purge, etc.
-  * S6b (3GPP TS 23.402), between the 3GPP AAA Server/Proxy and the PGW.
+ - S6b (3GPP TS 23.402), between the 3GPP AAA Server/Proxy and the PGW.
-  * S6c and SGd (3GPP TS 29.338, 3GPP TS 24.341 3GPP TS 23.204), between the SMSC and the HSS and MME/IP-SM-GW respectively.
+ - S6c and SGd (3GPP TS 29.338, 3GPP TS 24.341 3GPP TS 23.204), between the SMSC and the HSS and MME/IP-SM-GW respectively.
-  * S13/S13’ (3GPP TS 29.272), between EIR and MME/SGSN.
+ - S13/S13’ (3GPP TS 29.272), between EIR and MME/SGSN.
-  * SLh and SLg for LTE Location Services (3GPP TS 29.273/272), between GMLC and HSS and MME respectively.
+ - SLh and SLg for LTE Location Services (3GPP TS 29.273/272), between GMLC and HSS and MME respectively.
-  * SWm (3GPP TS 23.402), between the 3GPP AAA Server/Proxy and the ePDG.
+ - SWm (3GPP TS 23.402), between the 3GPP AAA Server/Proxy and the ePDG.
-  * SWx (3GPP TS 23.402), between the 3GPP AAA Server/Proxy and the HSS.
+ - SWx (3GPP TS 23.402), between the 3GPP AAA Server/Proxy and the HSS.

+- It also features an extensible architecture that allows additional Diameter application modules to be plugged in.

+## Advanced Features

 Diameter Stack is the core component of Naikeri jDiameter solution.
 It is responsible for establishing and maintaining connections to other Diameter agents, routing of messages to other realms and peers and also control state of Diameter applications by implementing their state machines.
 It also provides means for validation of Diameter messages and AVPs (Attribute Value Pairs), capability of load balancing between peers and overload monitoring.
 Statistics are also provided by the stack.